serenity-js/serenity-js/docs/from-scripts-to-serenity-getting-started-writing-what-you-would-like-to-read.md

 WebDriver implements its own [Promise Manager](https://github.com/SeleniumHQ/selenium/wiki/WebDriverJs#understanding-the-promise-manager), also known as the [Control Flow](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/promise.html).

-What this means is that any interaction with a WebDriver JavaScript API returns a `webdriver.Promise`, rather than the standard [ES6 Promise](https://promisesaplus.com/).
+What this means is that any interaction with a WebDriver JavaScript API (such as clicking a button or opening a website) schedules an asynchronous operation using WebDriver's internal mechanism and returns a `webdriver.Promise`, rather than the standard [ES6 Promise](https://promisesaplus.com/).
 Since Cucumber.js and many other tools such as [Chai.js](https://github.com/domenic/chai-as-promised/issues/160) are not WebDriver-aware (nor they should be), we need to reconcile the two worlds.

-To do this, call the Serenity/JS synchroniser from the `cucumber_hooks.ts`:
+To do this, call the Serenity/JS WebDriver Synchroniser in your `cucumber_hooks.ts` file:

 ```typescript
 // features/cucumber_hooks.ts